 If fame didn't change you, you would die of a broken heart from a billion cuts, and that would be around 2pm on day two.
 More than anything, you want someone to see you as a human and talk to you as a person––not a projection of what they think you are (bad OR good).
 You want them to just see another person who can be connected with.
 But not everyone ever will, and if you don't protect yourself, you will be eaten alive by those people who feel entitled to the most personal parts of you, yet who will never take the time or energy of trying to get to know or understand such parts before demanding them.
 You would doubt yourself into a little green globule on the end of a drumstick and you wouldn't be able to do the work that was making you famous in the first place.

 I've already got a mental map in my head of people who I respect and whose criticism I'll let in.
 With them I still have the same rejection sensitive dysphoria and need to please so acute that I'm in therapy to help me with boundaries.
 But with everyone else....I already notice that self-care involves walking away from most conflicts and thinking very very carefully about the ones I choose to try to resolve.
 I'm "done" faster.
 I ban people like whack-a-mole.
 I simply ignore things.
 I don't have time for that.
 I leave comments in moderation if they missed the point.
 Those twenty potential fights have begun to push up towards thirty.
 And I end up thinking of more and more ways to protect my outward-facing self from being pulled down into that quagmire of anger and eviscerated.

 And perhaps worst of all, I lose less sleep worrying about it.
 Because the armor works.
+It protects me well––sometimes even from the friends I've noticed are quick on the draw or drag their bad days to the table.
 I put it on and I am safe.
 And I hate it the whole, self-cared-for, safe, uneviscerated time.